Methods for Investing in Non-domestic Equity Securities

 A depository receipt is a security that trades like an ordinary share on a local exchange and represents an economic interest in a foreign company.
 A depository receipt is created when foreign equity shares are deposited in a bank that then issues receipts representing the deposited shares.

-Depository receipts sponsored by the issuing company provide investors with the same rights as direct owners of common shares.
-These receipts are generally subject to more regulations.
-In contrast, unsponsored receipts do not grant investors voting rights.
-There are two primary types of depository receipts:
+Depository receipts sponsored by the issuing company grant investors the same rights as direct owners in common shares and are usually more regulated, while unsponsored receipts do not give investors voting rights.
+There are two main types of depository receipts:

 Global Registered Share (GRS)